 Through an ongoing project in Venezuela, project leaders are supporting efforts to alleviate malaria among Jotï, Eñepa and Piaroa, with the aim to rebuild these communities’ strong capacity to maintain their wellbeing.

-In 2020, we are giving away seed funding – via Project Packages – to GEN members who have a project idea which they need support for turning their ideas from dreams to reality.
-Each ‘package’ includes seed funding as well as mentoring, comms support and advice from GEN team members and resource people.
+Via GEN Project Packages, we support members who need support to turn their project ideas from dreams to reality.
+Each package includes seed funding as well as mentoring, comms support and advice from GEN team members and resource people.
+Current ongoing projects include:

 Re-weaving threads: Revitalization of the Mapuche traditional loom and forest natural dyes in southern Andes, Chile, by Antonia Barreau, Julian Caviedes & Constanza Monterrubio